bbars/utils/js-json-son/README.md

 #### Class with extra properties

-If the object is an instance of known class, but has extra properties, you can use JSONSchema.mix:
+If the object is an instance of known class, but has extra properties, you can use JSONSon.mix:
 ```js
 // some-geometry-library.js
 class Rect {